atoms-ai/python_ovito/README.md

 # ovito
-Python codes to perform OVITO based analyses on atomistic snapshots
+Python codes to read, modify, and extract information from atomistic (simulation) datasets